Cataract Treatment

 Treatment Results

-Cataract surgery can successfully restore vision in the majority of people who have the surgery.
+Cataract surgery aims to restore vision in the majority of people who have the surgery.
 After surgery, you can expect to:

 See things clearer